-- Military Training. - Representative Receptor National Guard Range Maintenance Soldier
+- Military Training - Representative Receptor National Guard Range Maintenance Soldier

 RVAAP is a controlled-access facility that is fenced and patrolled by security personnel.
 Full-time OHARNG, BRAC, and contractor staff work at the facility.
 Military training and operations are conducted at the facility.
 The AOC is located in the eastern-central portion of the facility.
 The AOC is not currently used for military training activities but may receive periodic foot traffic.
 The most representative receptor is the National Guard Range Maintenance Soldier.
-This anticipated future land use, in conjunction with the evaluation of agricultural-residential land uses, specifically the Resident (adult and child) Farmer scenario, is included to evaluate COCs for unrestricted land use at the AOC as required by the CERCLA process and as outlined in the FWHHRAM (USACE 2005); however, the topography of the area (i.e., steep slope and floodplain) precludes Residential Land Use.
+This anticipated future land use, in conjunction with the evaluation of agricultural-residential land uses and associated receptors, forms the basis for identifying COCs in this RI.
+Residential land use, specifically the Resident (adult and child) Farmer scenario, is included to evaluate COCs for unrestricted land use at the AOC as required by the CERCLA process and as outlined in the FWHHRAM (USACE 2005); however, the topography of the area (i.e., steep slope and floodplain) precludes Residential Land Use.